 Come and test your physical and mental abilities as you navigate through the greater Richmond area.

 This adventure race is a multi-sport event that will test not only your speed, but also your capacity to work as a team, read a map and compass, make the right decisions, and endure on a course designed by Central Virginia Orienteering Club.
-Plan to spend 4-5 hours riding, running, and paddling from Dorey Park and back – the in between will remain a secret until race day!
+Plan to spend 4-5 hours riding, running, and paddling from a to be announced location – the in between will remain a secret until race day!

 Cost & Registration